TyreeBlack/UNO-Project-Portfolio/README.md

 Session Token Protection: Implementation of strict HTTP-only cookie parameters and cross-site request forgery (CSRF) protection mechanisms across the front-end login gateway.

+## EXTRA DETAILS

+---

+Configuration files are posted in a private repo for security purposes, this portfolio is simply designed to showcase the project itself.